vbsw/glut/README.md

 	go get -u github.com/vitalibaumtrok/glut

-_Note: You need the programming language Go and git to run these commands._
+_Note: You need GLUT (or freeglut), the programming language Go and git to run these commands._

 ## Development
 Programming language Go is used.